directus/directus/docs/guides/real-time/getting-started/websockets.md

 Open `index.html` in your browser and open the Developer Tools.
 You should see the `onopen` event logged in the console.

 ## Authenticate Your Connection
-Once a connection is opened, and after a short period, you will see a message sent over the connection with an authentication failure.
+Once a connection is opened, you have to send a message to authenticate your session.
+If you don't, you'll receive a message indicating there was an authentication failure.

-As soon as the connection is opened, send your first message, which must include authentication details:

 ```js
 connection.addEventListener('open', function() {